Michael G. DeGroote Centre for Learning and Discovery, Room 3101, ext. 22141

 The academic program operates on an 11 months-a-year basis in ﬁrst and second year, and 8 months in third year and students qualify for the MD degree at the end of the third academic year.
 The curriculum has been designed to involve medical students in a broad range of human health problems throughout their education and to prepare them for effective working relationships with patients, colleagues and society.

-Postgraduate training programs currently include: Anesthesia, Community Medicine, Critical Care, Emergency Medicine, Family Medicine, Internal Medicine (and subspecialties), Laboratory Medicine (and subspecialties), Obstetrics and Gynecology, Pediatrics (and subspecialties), Psychiatry, Radiology, and Surgery programs.
+Postgraduate training programs currently include: Anesthesia (and subspecialties), Clinical Investigator Program, Family Medicine (and subspecialties), Internal Medicine (and subspecialties), Laboratory Medicine (and subspecialties), Obstetrics and Gynecology (and subspecialties), Oncology (and subspecialties), Pediatrics (and subspecialties), Psychiatry (and subspecialties), Public Health, Radiology (and subspecialties), and Surgery (and subspecialties).

 More details on these postgraduate programs are available from the Postgraduate Medical Education Ofﬁce.